 Remark 3.4.
-We defined the factorisation system in the manner that is common in enriched category theory.
-More precisely, we chose the "monos" and defined the "epis" via orthogonality expressed by a pullback in the base category of posets.
 That the diagram (3.1) is a pullback on the level of sets states the usual "diagonal fill-in" property.
-Hence classes of so-morphisms and ff-morphisms are mutually orthogonal.
-This means that in every commutative square
+Hence classes of so-morphisms and rff-morphisms are mutually orthogonal.
+This means that in every commutative square with e an so-morphism and m an rff-morphism, there is a unique diagonal d as indicated, making both triangles commutative.